emmartins/quickstart/helloworld-jdg/README.md

 and are removed from the cache after 60 seconds since last update.

 HelloWorld-JDG example works in _Library mode_.
 In this mode, the application and the data grid are running in the same JVM.
-All libraries (JAR files) are bundled with the application and deployed to JBoss Enterprise Application Platform 6 or JBoss WildFly.
+All libraries (JAR files) are bundled with the application and deployed to JBoss WildFly.
 The library usage mode only allows local access to a single node in a distributed cluster.
 This usage mode gives the application access to data grid functionality within a virtual machine in the container being used.

 System requirements